 There's no doubt that the Tegra 3 is going to be the reigning champ of mobile chips when it's released -- its quad-core setup and brilliant design offers the best of both worlds where performance and battery life are concerned.

 For low power tasks, the fifth core, known as the companion core, runs the show; as more powerful processes come into play, the high performance cores activate and deactivate as needed.
-For things like playing music, watching video (even streaming 1080p), the companion core takes care of the job.
-For web browsing, one or two main cores may activate depending on activity.

 Yesterday we saw the first render of the HTC Edge, which is rumored to be the first smartphone to pack the ultra-sick quad-core Tegra 3 processor.
 New info has now emerged that suggests this superphone could be packed with even more monstrous specs that we originally imagined.